-Chef/Owner Ravi Kapur
+Chef Owner Ravi Kapur

 Recognized for his heritage driven cooking, Chef Ravi Kapur has been a professional Chef for more than 20 years.
-Kapur opened the acclaimed Liholiho Yacht Club January 2015 in San Francisco.
+Kapur opened the acclaimed Liholiho Yacht Club in January 2015 in San Francisco.

 Chef Ravi and Jeff Hanak continue opening vibrant restaurants in San Francisco, the city they love.